What’s On in and around Cirencester

 to 2 Nov

-Tour the underworld in our trail made using LEGO bricks.
+Tour the underworld in the Corinium Museum’s trail made using LEGO bricks.
 A mythical trail of people, gods, goddesses and animals to mark the 200th anniversary of the discovery of the Orpheus mosaic and celebrate all things Orpheus.
 More information on the event will be found on this weblink.

 View Event →